-The term consumer participation refers to the monthly contribution the consumer may be required to pay for participation in the CRS program.
-Consumer participation applies to consumers in active services, as well as those on the interest list who are both eligible and receiving services.
+The term consumer participation refers to the monthly contribution the participant may be required to pay for participation in the CRS program.
+Consumer participation applies to participants in active services, as well as those on the interest list who are both eligible and receiving services.

-The consumer’s monthly cost to participate cannot exceed the cost of the billable services provided in a given month.
-A consumer participating in the cost of goods and/or services directly pays the provider and that amount is deducted from the provider's payment from the agency.
+The participant’s monthly cost to participate cannot exceed the cost of the billable services provided in each month.
+A consumer participating in the cost of goods or services pays the provider directly and that amount is deducted from the provider's payment from the agency.
 The cost determined is stated in the service authorization.

-The provider is responsible for the billing, collecting, or writing-off the consumer’s cost owed by the liable party.
+The provider is responsible for the billing, collecting, or writing-off the participant's cost owed by the liable party.

 For additional information about consumer participation, see TAC§107.714, Consumer (Client) Participation.